 In Schramm's model he notes, as did Aristotle, that communication always requires three elements — the source, the message and the destination.
 Ideally, the source encodes a message and transmits it to its destination via some channel, where the message is received and decoded.

 However, taking the sociological aspects involved in communication into consideration, Schramm points out that for understanding to take place between the source and the destination, they must have something in common.

 If the source's and destination's fields of experience overlap, communication can take place

 If there is no overlap, or only a small area in common, communication is difficult. if not impossible.

-For many years cooperative extension service agents developed considerable skill in communicating with the large American middle class.
+For many years cooperative extension service agents [now known as extension faculty] developed considerable skill in communicating with the large American middle class.
 That success is understandable.
 A large number of extension workers came from this middle class, and there was a large overlap between the extension communicator and the middle-class audience.

-However, in the 1960s, a period of growing social awareness, many extension workers were challenged — even mandated — to work with a "disadvantaged" audience.
-Many of the middle-class extension workers found it difficult to communicate with a disadvantaged audience.
-In many cases, there was only a small overlap in the fields of experience of the source and the disadvantaged receiver.
+However, in the 1960s, a period of growing social awareness, many extension workers were challenged — even mandated — to work with under-represented and diverse audiences.
+Many of the middle-class extension workers found it difficult to communicate with diverse audiences.

-Extension met this communications challenge to a degree by employing individuals from the target disadvantaged audience, training them, and in turn allowing them to provide the important communications linkage.
-Those employees are given such titles as leader aides, nutrition assistants, paraprofessionals and other like names.
+Extension tried to address this communications challenge by employing individuals from the target audiences, training them, and entrusting them to provide the important communications linkage.
+They were given such titles as leader aides, nutrition assistants, paraprofessionals and other like names.